Joint Embedding Variational Bayes

-\paragraph{ImageNet-1K.} We begin with a large-scale representation learning experiment on ImageNet-1K~\citep{imagenet} to assess whether introducing a variational objective fundamentally compromises discriminative capacity.
-Training follows a 100-epoch pretraining schedule with ResNet--50 and the standard MoCo v2 augmentation recipe~\citep{chen2020mocov2}.
-We use stochastic gradient descent with momentum 0.9, batch size 256, cosine learning-rate decay~\citep{loshchilov2017sgdr} from an initial value of 0.05, and weight decay of \(5{\times}10^{-6}\), with a 10-epoch linear warm-up preceding the cosine phase~\citep{goyal2017imagenet}.
-We set \(\beta{=}1.0\) to match the exact symmetric conditional ELBO formulation and \(\nu{=}3.0\) for a moderately heavy-tailed Student--\(t\) likelihood.
+\paragraph{ImageNet--1K.} We begin with a large-scale evaluation on ImageNet--1K to assess whether the variational objective compromises discriminative capacity.
+Training follows a 100-epoch pretraining schedule with ResNet--50, an EMA target encoder, and the BYOL augmentation recipe~\citep{grill2020byol}.
+We use stochastic gradient descent with momentum 0.9, batch size 256, cosine learning-rate decay~\citep{loshchilov2017sgdr} from 0.05, weight decay \(5{\times}10^{-4}\) with normalization layers and biases excluded, and a 10-epoch linear warm-up.